 On the home strait

 I fled London a year later.
-For while my professional life was flourishing, the trajectory of my personal life was heading nowhere with any longevity.
+For while my professional life was flourishing, the trajectory of my personal life was again heading nowhere with any longevity.
 And so, for half the rent I was paying in London, I moved to Brighton and took a ground floor flat with a view of the sea, on the corner of the beautifully butter-yellow painted Brunswick Square.
 It had shutters on the windows, central heating, rooms with doors, thick pile carpet (beige, it’s always beige?!), a fully-equipped kitchen and a power shower.

 My goal was now tangible.
 And my dreams clear, I was going to settle down in Brighton, find someone local to love, make babies and live happily ever after.
 Except that would be a fairytale and I’m not much of a princess.
 What actually happened was after a few months in my lovely yellow square, a friend doing up a large flat nearby suggested I move in with her instead.
 For some crazy reason I thought this was a good idea.

-It was a first floor, one-bedroom flat on one of the oldest squares in the city, replete with a large living room that had three huge seaview windows and a wrought-iron canopied balcony that you could sit on.
+It was a first floor, one-bedroom flat on one of the oldest squares in the city.
+It had a large living room with three huge seaview windows and a wrought-iron canopied balcony that you could sit on.
 I remember the estate agent saying he thought he’d found something for me, and knowing he was right the minute I walked through the door.
 It had good bone-structure.

 Three months after viewing I got the keys.
-A month later I’d stripped absolutely everything out.
+Less than a month later, I’d stripped absolutely everything out.
 Every shred of lining paper came off the walls, every tile, the sinks, bath, loo, carpets, non-structural walls, everything.
 I wanted it all gone.
 For once, I was to live with nothing that was not mine.
 I would rebuild, both it and myself, from the inside out.

 They were tangible expressions of the homeowner’s pleasure at simply being at home, and crucially, regardless of their style, they were homes that left you feeling uplifted and inspired.
-You wanted to be there; and this desire to stop and be still in the place that you call home, I knew from hard toil and experience was absolutely crucial to creating a space that truly sustains and heals.
+You wanted to be there.
+And this desire to stop and be still in the place that you call home, I knew from hard toil and experience was absolutely crucial to creating a space that truly sustains and heals.